Skip to main content

 Large lanthanum chromite interconnects are made from fine powder, which is prepared as a mixture of the desired components: lanthanum, strontium and chromium nitrate.
 This mixture is reacted with glycene at high temperatures.
 This can be compacted to form plates or extruded to make tubes.
 It is difficult to sinter the powder to full density.

-This page titled 31.8: Interconnection is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 31.8: Interconnection is shared under a CC BY-NC-SA 2.0 license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?